 If you’ve been wondering what those tiny, hard, light-colored bumps are on your upper arms, buttocks, or thighs, then you’re not alone.
 Even as a skin condition that affects millions of people, few have heard of keratosis pilaris.

 Also known as “chicken skin,” it tends to cause rough, sandpaper-like texture that seems impossible to treat.
-Now, however, people who’ve received laser hair removal treatments in areas where they’ve also experienced this skin condition are claiming the lasers have helped significantly, and those who’ve been bothered by these tiny bumps finally have a solution!
+Now, however, people who’ve received permanent hair removal treatments in areas where they’ve also experienced this skin condition are claiming the lasers have helped significantly, and those who’ve been bothered by these tiny bumps finally have a solution!

 To speak to a laser specialist about treating “Chicken Skin” or to schedule an appointment please visit our contact page or call 866-332-2639